MerelMoehn/21blackjack/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-#Milestone Project 1
+#Twenty-One
 Welcome USER_NAME,

-In this document I will explain the approach and reason behind the website called MetaMinded.
-The purpose of this website is to give the user an introduction of the Metaverse: a first glance of what it is, and can be.
-To accomplish this the website includes a definition, an introduction video, recommended books, and a sign up page to get an update whenever there is a new book available.
-The user in mind is someone that does not know anything about the Metaverse and start learning more about it.
+In this document I will explain the approach and reason behind the website including an online game Twenty-One.
+The purpose of this website is let the user enjoy an online game called twenty-one.
+The goal of the game is to defeat the bank by coming as close to 21 as possible, and definately closer than the bank.
+However, the user has to be carefull not to be too confident and go over 21.
+Normally, this game is played with cards.
+That is why only the numbers: 1, 2, 3, 11, 7, 8, 9, 10, 11. are used.
+They represent the value of the cards that would be used in real-life.
 This website is responsive and thus can be accessed via desktop, tablet and mobile phone.

 ![Website shown on different screens](./assets/images/amIResponsive.png)